johnlee94/pt_austin/basics/01_strings_and_variables.md

 The value of the variable grocery_list is an array.
 We will go over what an array is later!

+Variables must start with a letter, $, or _
+Note that $ and _ are special characters in Javascript used to indicate to other programmers who may be reading your code, that the variable is some special type.

-Variables cannot have numbers in front of them "1my_variable" and cannot have any spaces.
+Variables also cannot have any spaces!

+In fact

 What happens if we try to do...
 ```
 var first name = "Sam"

+var 5 = 4
 ```

-Returns an error!
-Javascript thinks that the variable name is simply the word "first", and that we are trying to reassign a variable "name" that already exists to another value "Sam"...
+Returns errors!
+With Sam, Javascript thinks that the variable name is simply the word "first", and that we are trying to reassign a variable "name" that already exists to another value "Sam"...

 In general, if we have a variable name with multiple words, we use..